Nonsense song

-A nonsense song is a type of song written mainly for the purpose of entertainment using nonsense syllables at least in the chorus.
+A nonsense song is one written mainly for the purpose of entertainment using nonsense syllables at least in the chorus.
 Such a song generally has a simple melody and a quick (or fairly quick) tempo and repeating sections.

 History

 The roots of this song type can be traced as far back as "Shoo, Fly, Don't Bother Me" and "Jimmy Crack Corn" to the 1890s "Ta-ra-ra Boom-de-ay".

-Every era has had its own nonsense songs.
-The turn of the 20th century had "Row, Row, Row", with lines like:

 The jazz age created many nonsense songs, such as "Ja-Da".